epfl-ml4ed/bias-at-a-second-glance/README.md

 in this direction.
 We have done our best to document, refactor, and test the code before publication.

 If you find any bugs or would like to contribute new models, training protocols, etc, please let us know.
 Feel free to file issues and pull requests on the repo and we will address them as we can.

+### Credit

+This implementation was inspired by code from [argmining20-social-bias-argumentation](https://github.com/webis-de/argmining20-social-bias-argumentation), [WordBias](https://github.com/bhavyaghai/WordBias), and [XWEAT](https://github.com/anlausch/XWEAT), among others.
+All credit for borrowed code remains with the original authors.

 ## Citations
 If you find this code useful in your work, please cite our paper: